Yale-Medicaid/Documentation/docs/onboarding/new_member_tips.md

 ## Project Check-in Meetings

-*When meeting with supervisors, here are some tips to keep things moving and build trust.*
+*When you're accountable for project updates, here are some tips to keep things moving and build trust.*

 > **NOTE:** This section refers to meeting with supervisors about projects.
 Separately, we recommend finding time to chat 1:1 about personal growth, interests, and transparency.
 These 1:1s may benefit from a shared document to track notes and thoughts; however, those discussions probably don't benefit from the (more formal) recommendations below.

-Regular meetings with project supervisors are important to provide updates, address blockers, and elicit feedback.
+Regular project meetings are important to provide updates, address blockers, and elicit feedback.
 This is a lot to cover; typically, there's too much to discuss during the limited meeting time.
 To help organize project updates, we created [a slide template](https://docs.google.com/presentation/d/1FRSLc9K6z2stOXpcM7uPLf_43da_h2Q_Qy5sJxfnc4w/edit#slide=id.g3075ba84a90_0_0).

 The slide can be personalized and updated based on your needs.
 In this process, keep in mind the considerations that the template emphasizes: